flexera-public/policy_templates/cost/aws/burstable_ec2_instances/README.md

-# AWS Burstable EC2 Instance CloudWatch Utilization Policy
+# AWS Burstable EC2 Instances

 ## What It does